-And the good news is that your dog can enjoy trying some new varieties with you too.
+And the good news is that dogs can eat lettuce, so you can both enjoy trying some new varieties together.

 Can dogs eat lettuce?

-The simple answer is yes, they can.
-Although some dogs enjoy a side salad with their dinner many others will simply refuse to eat it.
+The simple answer is yes; they can.
+Although some dogs enjoy a side salad with their dinner, many others will refuse to eat it.

 If your dog loves lettuce, there’s no harm in sharing any type of lettuce leaf in moderation.
 And you certainly don’t need to worry if your dog has snaffled a bit without your permission.

-But if your dog prefers to leave salad off the menu that’s ok too.
-They won’t be missing any vital nutrients by not including lettuce in their diet.
+But if your dog prefers to leave salad off the menu, that’s ok too.
+They won’t be missing any vital nutrients by not including lettuce in your dog’s diet.